Robert Mathias (rugby league)

-Robert Mathias is a Papua New Guinean professional rugby league footballer who plays as a for the London Broncos in the RFL Championship and at international level.
+Robert Mathias (born 4 April 2003) is a Papua New Guinean professional rugby league footballer who plays as a or forward for the London Broncos in the RFL Championship and at international level.

 He previously played for the PNG Hunters in the QLD Cup.

+Background

+Mathias was born in Mount Hagen, Papua New Guinea.

 Career

+Papua New Guinea Hunters

+He played for the Papua New Guinea Hunters in the 2024 and 2025 Queensland Cup seasons.

 London Broncos

 On 10 November 2025 it was reported that he had signed for the London Broncos in the RFL Championship.

 International

 Mathias made his international debut for in their 22–10 victory over Fiji Bati in the 2024 Pacific Test.